junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "Sir, it's too dangerous to go outside in this weather!"
 One of the staff members calls after him.

 Dean doesn't look back.
-"I'm going," He says.
+"I'm going," he says.

 <br>